jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >
 > If we put the pieces of data which mention the same things in the same group we get these two groups:
 >
-> - Theme: Bikes
+>**Theme: Bikes**
 > - I look at the assembled bike and think: nobody else has the same
 > - When my bike is broken and I need to get to work I can fix my bike quickly
-> - Theme: Furniture
+>**Theme: Furniture**
 > - The cabinet’s door was loose.
 It annoyed me, so I repaired it.
 > - The shelf looks not as clean as a bought one, but it is mine

 Organizing the data by this »same things mentioned«-method would help us  find data concerned